papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 There are a number of ways we could implement this in practice.
 One would be to layout your sprites along a single column in your sprite sheet, and have the successive blur strengths placed to the right of each respective sprite.
 Then the shader would offset the S (i.e. x-axis) texture coordinate based on the desired blur strength.

 Instead, we'll use another solution to demonstrate how to work with a custom mesh and pass our own attributes to a shader.
-The downside is that we won't be able to use SpriteBatch, and will need to create our own.
+The downside is that we won't be able to use SpriteBatch.
+In future, LibGDX will likely use abstraction to support custom batches and renderers, or provide some other means of plugging in generic vertex attributes.

 Firstly, decode our image into a Pixmap.
 Then we need to build a larger pixmap, made up of our image at varying sizes and blur strengths.
 Here are two ideas for laying out your sheet: